 Don’t use a scorching pad or anything abrasive otherwise, the body of the coffee maker will become full of scratches.

-2) Start Descaling
+2) Prepare the Descaling solution

 Now it’s time to start the descaling process.
 Descaling will remove any limestone build-up inside the machine.